Table of Contents

 3. Registration HOLD

-1. For first-year, second-year, and third-year students, please follow the instructions from your Success Advisor (Ceci Rockwell, Logan Waldie or Betsy Kunstel), to schedule an advising meeting with her before your registration hold can be released
+1. For all students, please follow the instructions from your success advisor (Caela Chadwell, Ceci Rockwell, Matt Bechler, Letitia Price, Logan Waldie, or Betsy Kunstel), to schedule an advising meeting before your registration hold can be released.

-2. For seniors, your registration hold will be released by Dr. Jeng before registration opens.
-There is NO need to contact your advisor to request the release.
+2. If for any reason that you do not have a success advisor, your registration hold will be released by Dr. Jeng before registration opens.
+There is no need to contact your faculty mentor to request the release.

 1. HSLS 1070 Voice and Articulation: Bridges - Speaking & Listening (BSL)